MadsHolten/sparql-visualizer/README.md

     - Python 2.7: `python -m SimpleHTTPServer 8000`
     - Python 3.6: `python -m http.server 8000`
     - (alternatively, you can also install and use node http-server: `http-server -p 8000`
+* During the LDAC 2018 workshop, the following [presentation](http://linkedbuildingdata.net/ldac2018/files/Presentations/20180619_sparql-visualizer_MathiasBonduel.pdf) was given, to introduce the functionality of and the ideas behind the SPARQL visualizer

 ## 2. Functionality of sparql-visualizer